 A number of fixed interpretative signs are installed outside of notable buildings, including the Barracks, the Administration Building, Carlton Ward and Frascati.
-These panels are part of the 'Walking Through Time' trail, which was launched in 2013 by the DVC, and includes signs throughout New Norfolk and an accompanying podcast.

 The panels are large enough to draw the attention of visitors, and the content is both historically accurate and thorough.
 However, their design and crowded aesthetic are not accessible for diverse learning styles and could deter visitors from reading and consuming the information in full.
-The podcast episodes related to Willow Court and Frascati include discussions with former employees about their experiences on working in the precinct.

-Infrequent guided tours and open days are operated by the volunteer-run group, the Friends of Willow Court.
-Running every few months, they include access to the exterior areas of Bronte, Alonnah and Carlton Ward, as well as the exterior and interior of elements of the Barracks.
-An interpretive space has been set up in the Barracks with a series of printed panels on display, and some artefacts.
+At the time this plan was commissioned, infrequent guided tours and open days were operated by the volunteer-run group, the former Friends of Willow Court prior to 2023.
+Running every few months, they included access to the exterior areas of Bronte, Alonnah and Carlton Ward, as well as the exterior and interior of elements of the Barracks.
+To accompany the tours, an interpretive space was set up in the Barracks with a series of printed panels on display, and some artefacts.
+The panels included recollections from past staff and patients, historical information, and extracts from various conservation management plans and the Tasmanian

-The panels include recollections from past staff and patients, historical information, and extracts from various conservation management plans and the Tasmanian Heritage Register listing.
-13 While the panels fill a gap in an otherwise bare interpretive landscape, they can only be viewed by those taking part in the tour and, similar to the signage placed outside, the amount of content and level of detail could appear overwhelming to visitors.
+Heritage Register listing.13 While the panels filled a gap in an otherwise bare interpretive landscape, they could only be viewed by those taking part in the tour and, similar to the signage placed outside, the amount of content and level of detail could appear overwhelming to visitors.